wintercms/docs/architecture-introduction.md

 <a name="code-structure-modules"></a>
 ### Modules

+Modules in Winter CMS can be thought of as "core plugins".
+Winter CMS itself consists of the following three modules:

+- **System**, used to bootstrap Winter and provide common services used by all other modules and plugins, required for Winter to function.
+- **Backend**, provides the backend for Winter and all of its associated services, controllers, and other features used by plugins.
+- **CMS**, provides the default frontend for Winter and all of its associated services used by Themes.

+Modules have a ServiceProvider class that handles booting and registration and then can contain any number of other features that would be present in a plugin.
+While it is possible to develop and use your own custom modules, there really isn't a need to most of the time since plugins are capable of doing anything that a custom module would be able to do while providing a better experience with a version file and plugin management features builtin to the System and Backend modules.

+Of the three modules present in Winter CMS, only the System module is required for Winter to function at a basic level.
+It is entirely possible (and actively done in many Winter projects) to [operate with only the Backend module](../setup/configuration#backend-only-mode); usually for complex, data-heavy use cases, "intranet" type internal tools, and SaaS type offerings.
+While it is also possible to operate Winter with only the CMS module, that is less useful as the Backend module is where Winter really provides a lot of value.

 <a name="development-features"></a>
 ## Development Features

 Winter CMS provides a number of features out of the box to make development easier.
 A few of them are listed below for easier discoverability.

 <a name="ajax-framework"></a>
 ### AJAX Framework